mborkowski105/CKTL/README.md

 Presenting to others on a technical topic is something you will do several times throughout your experience at Flatiron.
 This will allow you to practice exercising some important skills.

 #### Introducing Yourself
 At the beginning of your presentation you'll want to introduce yourself to the audience.
 Even if you already know your peers and this feels awkward, this is great & low-stakes way to practice for your personal elevator pitch in a welcoming space.
-Take it seriously and be kind to others; maybe you'll learn something new about a someone!
+Take it seriously and be kind to others; maybe you'll learn something new about someone!

 Aim for a short, 30-second summary of your career progression, leading up to Flatiron School, with an emphasis on your professional skills and goals.
 Think of it as a condensed narration of your story; where you started, what inspired you to get into coding (did you have a pivotal "aha!" moment?), what you're passionate about, and what you're looking forward to going forward (job and/or career wise).